Key Takeaways

 Utilize government assistance programs to save money on health care and food.
 This will allow you to allocate more money toward debt repayments.

 A debt relief company will create a personalized debt repayment plan that suits your financial circumstances.
-In some cases, you may even be able to negotiate with lenders to waive penalties and fees, reduce interest rates, and settle your account.
+In some cases, you can negotiate with lenders to waive penalties and fees, reduce interest rates, and settle your account for good.

 Debt consolidation involves applying for a new lower-interest loan or a 0% balance transfer credit card.
-Once approved, you can use the funds to pay off your higher-interest debts.
+Once approved, you can use the funds from the debt consolidation loan to pay off your higher-interest debts all at once.

 This can help you spread out your payments over a longer term so you will have lower monthly payments.
 Having a single payment each month also makes budgeting easier.